-Earlier today I heard an intriguing story.
+I heard an intriguing story from one of our church members.
 My imagination instantly brought it to life.

 A Christian sister recounted how she had been walking along a fence line when she came upon a sheep hopelessly ensnared by barbed wire.
 As she approached the pitiful creature and began assisting it, the ewe frantically thrashed, kicked and pulled in every direction.